exasol/metabase-driver/doc/user_guide/user_guide.md

 The Exasol driver will log it's version and the Exasol JDBC driver's version when it is first used.
 You can trigger this the following way:

 1. Stop Metabase and start it again
-2. Go to Settings > Admin
+2. Login to Metabase and go to Settings > Admin
 3. Go to Databases > your Exasol Database
 4. Click the "Save changes" button without changing any setting